gingerol/namesearchnew/docs/implementation-plan/phase1-foundation.md

   - [ ] LegalPreScreening
   - [ ] ProjectWorkspace
   - [ ] NameWatchlist
+  - [ ] Advanced Search Panel UI (AdvancedSearchPanel.tsx)
+    - Status: In Progress (Core JSX syntax error resolved)
+    - Current Sub-Task: Incrementally restoring JSX to isolate any further issues.
+    - Details:
+        - The component was simplified to `return (<div>Test</div>);` to fix a persistent syntax error (extraneous `);`).
+This was successful.
+        - **Next:** Restore the outer panel shell (overlay, header, API/results placeholders).
+The main `<form>` will remain **intentionally and temporarily commented out** during this step.
+        - *Expected:* Many 'unused variable' warnings will persist until the form and its handlers are fully restored.
+This is a known, temporary state.
+        - *Goal:* Achieve a stable panel structure, then incrementally uncomment/debug the form sections to achieve full functionality and eliminate all lint errors.
 - [ ] Responsive design (mobile-first, Tailwind breakpoints, adaptive layouts)
 - [ ] Performance optimizations (code splitting, lazy load, virtual lists, asset optimization)
 - [ ] Integrate monitoring/analytics (Sentry, Posthog, Lighthouse)